Edu-Fortes/web_project_around_express/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project aims on the back-end side of "The Around U.S" webpage.
+This project aims on the back-end side of "The Around U.S" WebApp.
 When fully coded, the server will be able to verify tokens, to save and to return cards and to remember if an user liked or not an given card.
 The hole objective is to create a server with an API and user autenthication.

 In this project I had the oportunity to develop my knowledge with database, how to teste and cofigure validation and to deploy the server in a remote machine.